freeprogs/plnshots/README.md

 plnshots v0.0.1

-This script loads screenshots from the first post of a topic on site https://pornolab.net
+This script loads screenshots from the first post of a given topic on site https://pornolab.net

 This is a __PORN SITE__, so remove children from the screen.